snrnats/doc-centre/docfx_project/pro/reports/support.md

     <img src="../images/reports/support-priority-data.png"/>
 </a>

+The **Tickets by Priority Level** chart's **Show Data** option shows the number of open tickets you have in each of the priority levels.

 ## Tickets Logged Per Day By Company

 The **Tickets Logged Per Day By Company** chart shows the total number of tickets logged by each of your companies on any given day.